 Have you ever wondered exactly what is the normal CPU temperature for better PC performance?
 Here is the list of popular Intel & AMD processors and their ideal CPU temperature.
+Also we have explained here the optimal GPU Temperatures for gaming.

-When PC surpasses its average CPU temperature it can cause serious internal damage.
+When PC surpasses its normal CPU temperature it can cause serious internal damage.
 Like, it can increase electrical resistance reducing efficiency or cause data corruption.
 In most serious cases, higher CPU temperature can cause solder melting.
 All modern CPUs have smart sensor called TJ Max which throttle or shutdown CPU when the maximum temperature is reached.

-Always Monitor CPU Temperature
+Always Use CPU Temperature Monitor

 Maximum and Normal CPU Temperature